Positives

 Edge Hold

 I think this is what Lib Tech used to call.25 MTX.
-It’s a mellower disruption in the sidecut.
+It’s a mellower disruption on the sidecut.
 The Dynamo used to be called .5, and the Antigravity is more like full MTX.
 So the Lib Tech Lib Rig doesn’t grip as hard as the other 2 but grabs less in softer, thicker snow.
 It’s still pretty competent in harder snow, though, compared to a standard sidecut.

 Speed